Reconstruction of 3-D Radiation Pattern from 2-D Orthogonal Slices

 figure patternAzimuth(ant,freq,0,Azimuth=azi);

-Reconstruction of 3-D Radiation Pattern
+Reconstruct 3-D Radiation Pattern of Dipole

 For an omni-directional antenna, you can reconstruct the 3-D pattern using vertSlice

 alone.
-When only the elevation pattern data is provided, function assumes omnidirectionality of the antenna with symmetry about the z-axis (i.e., azimuthal symmetry).
+When only the elevation pattern data is provided, function assumes omnidirectionality of the antenna with symmetry about the z-axis (i.e. azimuthal symmetry).

 patternFromSlices(vertSlice,theta);